 2. The Data Protection Officer

 The Data Protection Officer for Living Well Partnership Caroline Sims.
-You can contact Caroline Sims if:
+You can contact our DPO if:

 - You have any questions about how your information is being held;

 - If you require access to your information or if you wish to make a change to your information;